S-125 Neva/Pechora: Radars

-The P-15 is mounted on a van (P-15M(2) on a taller mast for better performance against low-altitude targets) and also an IFF [Identifies Friend or Foe]), SNR-125 on a trailer and PRV-11 on a box-bodied trailer.
+The P-15 is mounted on a van (P-15M(2) on a taller mast for better performance against low-altitude targets) and also an IFF (Identifies Friend or Foe), SNR-125 on a trailer and PRV-11 on a box-bodied trailer.

 Variants and upgrades

 Naval version

 Work on a naval version M-1 Volna (SA-N-1) started in 1956, along with work on a land version.
 It was first mounted on a rebuilt Kotlin class destroyer (Project 56K) Bravyi and tested in 1962.
 In the same year, the system was accepted.
 The basic missile was a V-600 (or 4K90) (range: from 4 to 15 km, altitude: from 0.1 to 10 km).
 Fire control and guidance is carried out by 4R90 Yatagan radar, with five parabolic antennas on a common head.
 Only one target can be engaged at a time (or two, for ships fitted with two Volna systems).
 In case of emergency, Volna could be also used against naval targets, due to short response time.

 The first launcher type was the two-missile ZIF-101, with a magazine for 16 missiles.
 In 1963 an improved two-missile launcher, ZIF-102, with a magazine for 32 missiles, was introduced to new ship classes.
 In 1967 Volna systems were upgraded to Volna-M (SA-N-1B) with V-601 (4K91) missiles (range: 4–22 km, altitude: 0.1–14 km).

 In 1974 - 1976 some systems were modernized to Volna-P standard, with an additional TV target tracking channel and better resistance to jamming.
 Later, improved V-601M missiles were introduced, with lower minimal attack altitude against aerial targets (system Volna-N).

-Some Indian frigates also carry the M-1 Volna system.
+The Rajput-class destroyers, which were modified Kashin-class destroyers built for India, also carried the M-1 Volna system.
+By early 2025, the three ships of the class still in service had the system replaced by other weapons or removed, ending the system's service in the Indian Navy.